Man-in-the-Middle Attack

 But ATMs are such a niche target (ATM Jackpotting Attack), so why should you even be reading this?
 Well, it’s not just ATMs that are the target.
 You might be, too.
 And no, not for the purpose of finding out your lunch plans.
 Hackers might want to gain access to the organization you work in and may use you to do so.

 At this point, you might think that you are protected.
 Since, in order to access your organization’s devices and network, you need authentication, maybe even biometric authentication (Biometric Sensors).
-Well, another Man in the Middle Attack tool is bypassing this, too.
+Well, another Man-in-the-middle (MITM) attack tool is bypassing this, too.
 A device known as BeagleBone board is able to circumvent even the most sophisticated forms of biometric authentication like palm-vein scanners.

 BeagleBone